julzaza/wildwitchherbs/_posts/2025-07-18-witchy-herbs-anxiety-grief-emotional-healing.md

 Across European folk magic and ancestral herbalism, plants like **lemon balm, rose, hawthorn, mugwort, calendula, skullcap, valerian, chamomile, and St. John’s wort** were relied upon to soothe grief, calm fear, and restore emotional balance.

 **What herbs are best for calming anxiety and emotional overwhelm?**
 Gentle nervines such as **lemon balm, skullcap, chamomile, and passionflower** are commonly used to quiet racing thoughts, ease nervous tension, and support emotional regulation.
+Also, see: **[Calming Herbs for Anxiety and Stress](/herbs-for-anxiety-and-stress/)**.

 **Which herbs are most associated with grief and mourning rituals?**
 **Rose, hawthorn, calendula, and mugwort** appear again and again in folk traditions connected to loss, remembrance, and ancestral rites.
 These plants support both emotional release and spiritual connection.